top of page

 2023-2024

-DTSC held a community open house in March 2023 to discuss the final stage of the cleanup set to begin in April 2023.
-Work will include removal of additional soil, installation of an engineered cover and residential buffer zones, and new fencing and landscaping.
+DTSC held a community open house in March 2023 to discuss the final stage of the cleanup.
+Work was completed between April 2023 and May 2024, and included removal of additional soil, installation of an engineered cover and residential buffer zones, and new fencing and landscaping.

 2021-2022

-Engineering design activities continue for implementation of the remaining portions of the RAP.
-Activities include a property boundary survey, soil sampling to define the location and amount of soil to be excavated, and completion of the remedial design.
+Engineering design activities continued for implementation of the remaining portions of the RAP.
+Activities included a property boundary survey, soil sampling to define the location and amount of soil to be excavated, and completion of the remedial design.

 2019